luispadron/UICircularProgressRing/README.md

 ## Example project

-Take a look at the example project over [here](Example/)
+Take a look at the example playground over [here](Example/)

 1. Download it
-2. Open the `Example.xcworkspace` in Xcode
-3. Mess around and experiment!
+2. Mess around and experiment!

 ## Misc.